electrified/rc2014-ym2149/README.md

 2-3 | No (Use A15 - Spectrum 128 address mode) - Default

 ### JP3
-YM Address mode selector (YM has 3 bus modes, read write and address, adress is used to specify the register for read write operations)
+YM Address mode selector (YM has 3 bus modes, read write and address, address is used to specify the register for read write operations)

 pins|description
 ----|------------